MetaLoc: Learning to Learn Wireless Localization: Experimental Evaluations

-In Fig.~\ref{fig:MMDall}, $\bm{\bm{\theta}}_1$ and $\bm{\bm{\theta}}_2$ represent the environment-specific meta-parameters trained on Env.
-One and Env.
-Two, and $\bm{\bm{\theta}}_{total}$ are trained on all three environments listed in Table II of reference~\cite{gao2022metaloc}.
-First, we observe that MMD reflects the quality of the test performance.
-Specifically, the test tasks with smaller MMD values present better localization results.
-Second, the learned meta-parameters achieve rapid convergence on multiple test tasks, showing a good generalization ability to new scenarios.
-In addition, in the test tasks with a common noise std proposed in 3GPP, the environment-specific meta-parameters $\bm{\bm{\theta}}_{1}$ present better results compared with $\bm{\bm{\theta}}_{2}$ and $\bm{\bm{\theta}}_{total}$.
-The reason is that Env.
-Two and Env.
-Three, that were both generated from office scenarios, cannot provide much specific assistance for the test tasks simulated in malls and may even introduce outliers.
-However, as the noise std added to the test tasks becomes significantly large, there is no obvious improvement of the test tasks on $\bm{\bm{\theta}}_{1}$, which has limitations in special cases with extreme noise std inputs.
-Overall, the above results indicate that MMD can provide prior information about the task similarity to assist in the selection of the environment-specific meta-parameters and to further facilitate the localization accuracy.
+In Fig.~\ref{fig:MMDall}, $\bm{\theta}_1$ and $\bm{\theta}_2$ represent the environment-specific meta-parameters trained on Environment One and Environment Two, and $\bm{\theta}_{total}$ are trained on all three environments listed in Table II of~\cite{gao2022metaloc}.
+It can be observed that MMD reflects the quality of the test performance, with test tasks with smaller MMD values achieving better localization results.
+The learned meta-parameters exhibit rapid convergence on multiple test tasks, indicating good generalization ability to new scenarios.
+Furthermore, in the test tasks with a common noise standard deviation proposed in 3GPP, the environment-specific meta-parameters $\bm{\theta}_{1}$ outperform $\bm{\theta}_{2}$ and $\bm{\theta}_{total}$.
+This is because Environment Two and Environment Three, both generated from office scenarios, cannot provide much specific assistance for test tasks simulated in malls and may even introduce outliers.
+However, as the noise standard deviation added to the test tasks becomes significantly large, there is no noticeable improvement in the test tasks on $\bm{\theta}_{1}$, which has limitations in special cases with extreme noise standard deviation inputs.
+Overall, these results indicate that MMD can provide preliminary information about the task similarity to assist in selecting environment-specific meta-parameters and to facilitate further improvement in localization accuracy.